Real Estate Closing Services

 When a buyer purchases a short-sale, the buyer enters into a Purchase –Sale Contract with a seller (usually, the owner, who has defaulted on the mortgage).
 All the usual protocols with Seller's Disclosures are followed.
 A short sale must be approved by the Lender (the owner's mortgage company).
 The proceeds from a short-sale will not fully satisfy the mortgage on the home, hence the term "short-sale".
 No proceeds from the transaction will be distributed to the Owner, the defaulted borrower.
 However, the Lender (the owner's mortgage company) will fully release the property to the Buyer-New Owner, to recover some of the money lent.
 Since lender approval is required, Buyer's can wait a long period of time to get a positive response, sometimes up to 6 months.
 Recently, the Federal Government passed a new law requiring Lender's to respond within 30 days.
 However, with the increased number of homes going into default, Lenders have not improved their response time.

 There are two ways to purchase a foreclosed home.
 The first way is through auction on the courthouse steps.
 A schedule of foreclosure auctions is made available to the public by your local Clerk of Court.
 Buying through an auction is very risky.
 I do not recommend buying a foreclosure through a foreclosure sale from the Clerk of Court.
+(Buying a foreclosed home from the Clerk of Court is not recommended)

 The second way to purchase a foreclosure is from the Lender.
 A buyer enters into a Purchase-Sale Contract directly with the Bank (usually the Lender of the previous owner who defaulted on the mortgage).
 Generally, the Seller (Lender) sells the property "as is" and makes no warranties to the quality of the property.
 At times, foreclosed properties can sit vacant and abandoned for months and sometimes even years.
 This neglect can accelerate a once minor problem into a major one.
 Other issues may need to be taken care of, such as code enforcement liens, homeowner association liens, and tax liens.
 If you plan on purchasing a foreclosed home, a tremendous amount of due diligence is required.
 Additionally, invest in a quality home inspection to determine the condition of the house.
 It's better to find out sooner rather than later, so that proper maintenance and repairs can be anticipated.